CCI-MOC/m2/docs/Beginners_guide_docs/BMI_installation.md

 4. Modify the following sections in bmi_config.cfg under ~/ims

-  a.
-To have a new UID as follows:
+   -    To have a new UID as follows:
 ```
 	[bmi]
 	uid = <unique number>